juliasut/mern-goals/README.md

 Using custom errorMiddleware to only get stack error shown in development mode.

 Instead of try catch in controllers async functions, we'll use package express-error-handler.

+### Models

+Goals
+Users

+Bring mongoose ODM.
+Define schema with the necessary fields.
+Wrap in mongoose.Schema() To export, wrap in mongoose.model(name, schema)

+To associate User with a Goal, we'll add a user field with type of ObjectId and specify ref: "User" (name of the model)